What topics are covered?

 Exciting efforts from all areas of plant biology will be presented.
 At the past several Midwest (MW) ASPB meetings, attendees have learned about novel efforts involving ecological restoration, molecular cladistics, inspiring educational tools and techniques, hydrogen production, cell wall infrastructure, oenology, phytoremediation, hormonal signaling, global gene networks, natural products generation, chromatin remodeling, biotechnological innovations, disease and stress tolerance, field crop breeding, biofortification, space biology (which is really out there), and far more.
 We look forward to hearing about your work at the 2020 meeting!

 The MW ASPB meeting is an outstanding environment for plant biologists to meet, mingle, and network in a relaxed, inviting setting.
 This meeting provides scientists at all career stages and diverse positions opportunities to discuss research efforts, teaching programs, administrative circumstances, funding scenarios, career designs, and other topics influencing plant biology.

 Why is it a great opportunity?

 We pride ourselves on promoting the work of rising plant biologists.
-This meeting serves as a superb networking opportunity for undergraduate researchers to make connections with potential graduate programs and advisors.
-For graduate students and post-doctoral research associates, the meeting promotes interactions with possible future post-doctoral advisors or employers in the private or public sector.
+This meeting serves as a superb networking opportunity for undergraduate researchers to make connections with potential graduate programs and advisers.
+For graduate students and post-doctoral research associates, the meeting promotes interactions with possible future post-doctoral advisers or employers in the private or public sector.